 There was a robust quality assurance system that identified how the home was performing, any areas that required improvement and also those where the home was performing well.
 This enabled any required improvements to be made.
-One person said, "We are asked for our opinion and views throughout the day.
+Bi-monthly quality monitoring visits were carried out by other manager's in the group that included night visits and there were also quarterly director's visits.